afoeder/adrians-cooking/Writerside/topics/knowledge/sous-vide.md

 ### Table 2.2: Heating times for thawed meat

-Approximate heating times for thawed meat to 1&#x202F;°F (0.5&#x202F;°C) less than the water bath's temperature.
-You can decrease the time by about 13&#x202F;% if you only want to heat the meat to within 2&#x202F;°F (1&#x202F;°C) of the water bath's temperature. *Do not use these times to compute pasteurization times: use the pasteurization tables [below].*
+Approximate heating times for thawed meat to 1&#x202F;°F (0.5&#x202F;°C) less than the water bath’s temperature.
+You can decrease the time by about 13&#x202F;% if you only want to heat the meat to within 2&#x202F;°F (1&#x202F;°C) of the water bath’s temperature. *Do not use these times to compute pasteurization times: use the pasteurization tables [below].*

 | Thickness | Slab-like | Cylinder-like | Sphere-like |
 |-----------|-----------|---------------|-------------|